 I remember the day before our first jump.
 All of us “Rookie Candidates” were corralled into the airplane hanger to have a chat at the jump plane right before the end of the day.
 Most of what was discussed has long since been forgotten except for this one tidbit:

 We were standing outside the jump plane looking up at one of the trainers who was talking to us from the door of the aircraft.
 He had one profound piece of advice to offer.
-He said, “If you’re going to freeze-up and decide not to jump you need to make that decision here –as he tucked his body and head just inside the door of the plane– not here –as he stuck his head and chest just outside the door– because if you decide out here the slipstream is going to catch you and odds are you’ll end up dangling from the tail of the aircraft by your chute.”
+He said, “If you’re going to freeze-up and decide not to jump you need to make that decision here (as he tucked his body and head just inside the door of the plane-) not here (as he stuck his head and chest just outside the door) because if you decide out here the slipstream is going to catch you and odds are you’ll end up dangling from the tail of the aircraft by your chute.”

 Good Advice and not at all unsettling.

 That night I must’ve used the doorjamb 100 times to practice my exit.
-For some reason I felt concerned that I wouldn’t feel the slap on my calf or that I simply wouldn’t react to it.
+For some reason, I felt concerned that I wouldn’t feel the slap on my calf or that I simply wouldn’t react to it.
 I had rappelled prior to jumping so I knew to follow signals/commands and to trust in my equipment but I just couldn’t get that thought out of my mind.

 The next morning came and I sat in my dorm room slowly eating my cinnamon toast with butter (my standard measly rookie training breakfast to ensure that no PT would bring my breakfast back up) waiting for it to be time to walk across the parking lot and meet my fate.

 We went to the racks and suited up in a fumbly, unskilled manner before getting our checks and then waddling onto the jump plane.
-I’m only 5’4” and 122lbs (just squeaking by 2lbs above the minimum requirement) so being in jump gear is a formidable opponent to oh I don’t know, walking?
+I’m only 5’4” and 122lbs (just squeaking by 2lbs above the minimum requirement) so being in jump gear is a formidable opponent to oh, I don’t know, walking?
 Getting up the steps and into the plane is a whole other ordeal.
 There is a piece of webbing between the crotch of your legs about halfway up your thighs to help ensure that you don’t get racked by a tree branch.
 That’s nice but not at all helpful for short folks trying to get up a flight of stairs.
 Regardless, I somehow made it into the plane and seated in jump order.

-As we got settled-in the plane began lumbering down the runway –door off of course– wafting the overpowering smell of Jet A into the fuselage.
+As we got settled-in the plane began lumbering down the runway –door off of course– aggressively wafting the overpowering smell of Jet A into the fuselage.
 Wearing all that jump gear it’s virtually impossible to avoid becoming a sweat ball, which was another fun component to add to the mix.

-I imagine the flight to our jump-spot had my head filled with thoughts like, “Don’t ____ it up, don’t run with the wind, PLF, PLF, check your canopy, check your JP, check the jump-spot, don’t ____ it up!” but I can’t really recall.
+I imagine the flight to our jump-spot had my head filled with thoughts like, “Don’t f___ it up, don’t run with the wind, PLF, PLF, check your canopy, check your JP, check the jump-spot, don’t f____ it up!” but I can’t really recall.

 Before I knew it we were burning circles around the jump-spot and the spotters began tossing out the streamers.
 We watched multiple sets as they danced through the sky showing us the wind patterns.
 There was a gaggle of people down below awaiting our descent and there was nothing left to do but start jumping out of the plane.

 I quickly learned that I was okay in the plane so long as I didn’t have to fix my gaze on anything.
-Once I had to focus on anything (like say, clipping my pg bag back on) I would start to feel nauseous.
-The Jet-A, the sweating, and now the fixated gaze were creating a recipe for disaster.
+Once I had to focus on something (like say, clipping my pg bag back on) I would start to feel nauseous.
+The Jet-A, the sweating, and now the fixated gaze were collectively creating a recipe for disaster.
 It’s basically the worst possible time to feel ill; when you’re about to jump out of a plane for the first time by yourself, having no real idea of what the hell you’re doing.
-So I kept focus on what I had to do and what I had to do was hook-up and get to the doorway.
+So I kept focus on what I had to do, and what I had to do was hook-up and get to the doorway.

 The next thing I remember hearing was “Get in the door”, then “Turning on final 1500” and then the fate sealer, “Gggggettt Reaaaadddy!” and WHAM!
 I felt the firm slap on my calf and next thing I knew I was in the air.
 I heard and felt the distinct snap of the chute as it popped open which was a helpful reminder to begin my checks because for the briefest of moments I remember thinking, “What the hell do I do now?!”